sbgn/sbgn.github.io/pages/software.md

 ### Visualisers with SBGN-ML support

-The following visualisers can import and/or export files in SBGN-ML format.
+The following visualisers enable viewing in SBGN and can import and/or export files in SBGN-ML format.

 <table style="width:560px">
 <thead>